The Honda Civic is tops among the most popular cars in Canada after Q1 2021.

 The Hyundai Elantra remains comfortably in 3rd place on the passenger-car sales charts, thanks to a 5.9% increase in Q1 2021 compared to the year before.
-However, the Hyundai Tucson is now the brand’s best-selling vehicle, as the crossover managed to outsell the Elantra by a small margin.
+However, the Hyundai Kona is now the brand’s best-selling vehicle, as the crossover managed to outsell the Elantra by a good margin.

 2. Toyota Corolla (7,116 units sold)